The Third Offering: A Sacred Gallery Space

 Arts and creativity provide food for the soul, purpose on the path, and gifts for the Gods and the people.
 In our Pagan, Polytheistic, and Earth-Centered arts, the sensual and the spiritual are joined, and find expression in our craft.
 Our shared worldview is grounded within our bodies, our senses, and the earth we inhabit together, as well as taking inspiration from myths, muses, and visions.

 We will maintain a shrine installation throughout the event.
 Works in many media will be displayed, and we hope to encourage more artists in the greater Paganistan area to join the hearth of this peer-selected body of work.
-This year’s show resonates with Paganicon’s 2014 theme of the Elements.
-Please see our Art Show Guidelines page for general information and a schedule for important dates and times for both artists and art lovers.
+This year’s show resonates with Paganicon’s 2013 theme: “Brightness of Day/Darkness of Night.”

-Helga HedgeWalker has 30 years of professional experience in painting, graphic design, illustration and other fine arts.
+has more than 25 years of professional experience in painting, graphic design, illustration and other fine arts.
 She believes that the act of creating art is a form of divine invocation; thus she tries to invite the Gods to visit as often as possible.

-Rev. Jack Green is HP of Hollow Hills Coven and a Free Second Degree Gardnerian British Traditional Witch, and a volunteer science teacher as well as a science fiction and fantasy fan with a love of history.
+is a Free Second Degree Gardnerian British Traditional Witch and a volunteer science teacher as well as a science fiction and fantasy fan with a love of history.
 He also dabbles in art, specifically drawing but isn’t that good at it – yet!
 He’s better at photography.